Admission RequirementsFor Admission requirements please click here

 The degree Bachelor of Dental Science (B.Dent.Sc) conferred by Trinity College Dublin entitles EU citizens to register immediately after graduation as a dentist on the Register of the Dental Council of Ireland and they may also register with the regulatory bodies of other countries in the European Union (such as the UK, France, Germany, etc.).

-Graduates who wish to practice in countries outside the EU such as the USA or Canada may be required to undergo additional training and pass specified examinations.
+Graduates who wish to practice in countries outside the EU such as the USA or Canada may be required to pass specified examinations.
+There is a mutual recognition agreement between Ireland and Canada whereby dental graduates from Irish dental schools can practice dentistry in Canada without the necessity to complete an additional two years in a dental institution in Canada.

 Specific Entry Requirements